kadyb/rgugik/paper/paper.md

 # Introduction

 Currently, the open data market size is estimated at about 185 billion Euros in the European Union and is expected to grow in the coming years [@huyer2020economic].
-It includes spatial data that can cause cost savings and create new, innovative products and services for the benefit of the society, environment, and economy.
+It includes spatial data that can result in cost savings and create new, innovative products and services for the benefit of the society, environment, and economy.
 The public sector is one of the primary providers of vast amounts of valuable spatial data resources.

 [The Head Office of Geodesy and Cartography](http://www.gugik.gov.pl/) (*Główny Urząd Geodezji i Kartografii*, *GUGiK*) is the central government agency responsible for collecting spatial data in Poland.